Natural-Goldfish/CatDogClassification/README.md

 </br></br>

 # Experiments
 I trained the models for different epochs each with _64 batch size_.
-The highest accuracy of the models and the epoch are recorded below :
+The highest accuracy and the epoch are recorded below :
 | Model | Epoch | Accuracy |
 |:---:|:---:|:---:|
 | A | 52 | 77% |